Theme: Research through Games; Research for Games

 Paper Submissions

 FDG invites authors to submit papers reporting new research.
-Authors may submit either full papers (typically up to ten pages in length, excluding references and appendices), or short papers (up to six pages, one column or four pages, two columns in length, including references).
+Authors may submit either full papers (two columns, up to ten pages in length, excluding references and appendices), or short papers (up to six pages, one column or four pages, two columns in length, including references).
 The length of these submissions should be commensurate with contribution of the paper, in the judgment of reviewers; papers that are significantly longer than recommended page limits without clear justification (e.g., significant use of images) may be desk rejected.
-Note that reviewers are not required to read material in appendices during the peer-review process; full papers should not exceed 20 pages including appendices.
+Note that reviewers are not required to read material in appendices during the peer-review process.
 Submitted papers will need to be anonymized by the authors by removing any identifying author and institution information from the submission.
 Additionally, papers will need to be submitted in the ACM SIGCONF version of the ACM Master Template.

 FDG also provides the option for “Abstract Only” submissions.
 Abstract Only submissions should be submitted to the “Abstract” track, regardless of thematic area, and may be up to five-hundred words on any subject related to digital games.
 Accepted abstracts will not be published in the conference proceedings, but abstract authors will be given an opportunity to give an oral presentation of their work at the conference